 If in doubt about what kinds of consultations are allowed, please check with the instructor immediately.
 Please see the Computer Science Department's policies and procedures regarding academic honesty (http://www.cs.columbia.edu/education/honesty) for further details.

 You will do the projects in the class in teams of two students.
 You do not need to notify us on your team composition.
-Instead, when you submit each project you should clearly indicate in your submission your team composition.
-You can have a different team in each project, but you must notify your teammate by email the day the project is announced that/if you intend to change the team composition.
+Instead, you will indicate your team composition when you submit your project on CourseWorks.
+You can have a different team in each project, but you must notify your teammate the day the project is announced that/if you intend to change the team composition.
 Conversely, it is your responsibility to check with your teammate the day each project is announced that he/she is still taking the class and intends to team up with you for the project.

 Auditors: Only students registered for course units may turn in work to be graded.